Regional Nursing Body of Caribbean Commonwealth, 1969 – 1971

 “But, ah” I said,” they would not touch me.
 I was carrying my United Nations Laissez Passer”

 “Put that away!” she shrieked.
 “They will think you American and shoot you!
 Carry CanadianPassport only!”

 Secretary to HKM: “Urgent call on line 2 from Olga Verderesse, Chief Nurse, Pan American Health Organization/World Health Organization (PAHO/WHO).”

+“Wow, what now’?”
 Olga revealed that I “had been chosen to carry out a PAHO/WHO project in Montevideo.”
 I never knew I was in the running… such is the approach of PAHO.

 “What is the project about?”